Lipper U.S. Weekly FundFlows Insight Report: Volatile Trading Week Sends Markets Into Bear Territory, Drives Fund Investors To The Sidelines In Record Numbers

 ETFs

 ETFs had overall net outflows of $361 million.
 Among the asset groups, equity ETFs (-$1.1 billion) and muni bond ETFs (-$11 million) accounted for the net outflows while taxable bond ETFs took in $727 million of net new money.
-The two hardest-hit equity ETFs were the SPDR S&P 500 ETF (NYSEARCA:SPY) and the Financial Select Sector SPDR (NYSEARCA:XLF), with net outflows of $1.9 billion and $1.5 billion, respectively.
-In response to yields dropping, Treasury products attracted the most net money among taxable bond ETFs, led by the iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY) and the iShares Short Treasury Bond ETF (NASDAQ:SHV), which grew their coffers by $2.4 billion and $1.6 billion, respectively.
+The two hardest hit equity ETFs were SPDR S&P 500 ETF (SPY) and the Financial Select Sector SPDR (XLF), with net outflows of $1.9 billion and $1.5 billion, respectively.
+In response to yields dropping, Treasury products attracted the most net money among taxable bond ETFs, led by iShares 1-3 Year Treasury Bond ETF (SHY) and iShares Short Treasury Bond ETF (SHV), which grew their coffers by $2.4 billion and $1.6 billion, respectively.

 Equity Mutual Funds